Search

 Response

 God’s mercy is kindled with the tiniest spark of faith.
 That spark can emerge from a sense of right and wrong that is innate to all human beings.
-This includes all the people you will encounter this week in your daily work.
+That includes all the people you will encounter this week in your daily work.
 Look out for those tiny sparks and ask God to fan the flame!

 Prayer